-This six-week program is designed to provide an intensive Japanese language learning experience through both formal study and first-hand cultural experience through living with a Japanese host family.
+This four week program is designed to provide an intensive Japanese language learning experience through both formal study and first-hand cultural experience through living with a Japanese host family.
 Throughout the course of the program you will receive 80 hours of Japanese language classes at a professional language school.
 You will get a truly intercultural experience by learning alongside fellow AFSers from across Europe in small class sizes with lots of individual help.
 Language classes will be enriched by projects, activities, and trips that will give you a taste of Japanese culture.

 You will live with a host family, likely in one of the following locations: Sapporo, Tokyo, Nagoya, or Osaka.
 Your location is determined by your prior language experience, as classes of varying levels are offered in different locations.

 By spending time with your family in the evenings and on weekends, you will have the opportunity to further improve your language learning.
 This immersion offers a unique way to skyrocket your learning by placing it in immediate context.
 Your language learning will not be limited to books, but rather will be a part of every aspect of your life throughout your six weeks in Japan.

 Host families in Japan, like all AFS host families worldwide, are volunteers and are not paid.
 They open their homes to students in order to share their community and culture as well as to enrich their own family lives.